-After more than thirty years of empirical research on federal and state legislative efforts to impose limits on non-economic damages, in 2016, ABA informed the United States House of Representatives that caps decrease access to the courts for low wage earners.
+After more than thirty years of empirical research on federal and state legislative efforts to impose limits on non-economic damages, ABA informed the United States House of Representatives that caps decrease access to the courts for low wage earners.

-As ABA stresses, an arbitrary cap is not the solution, especially as in the cases when judges come to the conclusion that the evidence cannot support the jury's verdict, the law already allows them to set it aside.
-In every jurisdiction, if a judge thinks that an award is excessive the judge can lower it.
-In some jurisdictions, if the judge believes an award is too small the judge can raise it.
+As ABA stresses, an arbitrary cap is not the solution, especially as in the negligence cases in which judges come to the conclusion that the evidence cannot support the jury verdict, our injury law already allows them to set it aside.
+In every jurisdiction, if a judge thinks that an award is excessive he or she can lower it.
+In some jurisdictions, if the judge believes an award is too small he or she can raise it.

-This might lead to some dumb lawsuits being filed.
-But lawsuits are a sign of a civilized society where people matter.
+This might lead to some dumb malpractice lawsuits being filed.
+But lawsuits against negligent parties are a sign of a civilized society where people matter.
 What about the insurance crises experienced by doctors?
 Where they the result of exploding claims or tort system costs?
-Studies published by Americans for Insurance Reform prove that both premiums and claims per doctor are at present at their lowest level in four decades.
+Studies published by Americans for Insurance Reform prove that both premiums and malpractice claims per doctor are at present at their lowest level in four decades.
 Total medical malpractice payouts have never spiked and have tracked the rate of inflation.
 Premiums for physicians have increased excessively three times over the last 40 years and were the result of the industry's boom and bust economic cycle.
 History proves capping damages was not the solution because states that enacted caps on damages saw an average 21.8% drop in pure premiums from 2002 to the present, but the states that took no measures saw an even greater average decrease of 28.9%.

 Why should we trust the decisions made by juries?
 An essential function of the jury system is to provide control on official or arbitrary power.
 Jurors have no investment in the outcome of a case except to see that justice is done.
 This system of juries selected for one case and then fading anonymously back into the community guards all of us from the likelihood of corruption, overzealousness, and an array of other risks.
 There is a substantial body of evidence showing definitively that civil juries are efficient, competent, and rational, even in complicated cases, and that their decisions are neither arbitrary nor emotional.